cncoulter/cncoulter.github.io/_posts/2016-10-12-Common-Wealth.md

 ---
 layout: post
-title: "Common Wealth by Jeffery Sachs"
+title: "Common Wealth: Economics for a Crowded Planet by Jeffery Sachs"
 permalink:
 published: true
 date: 2016-10-12 14:20
-category:
-tag:
+categories:
 - reading
+tags:
+- "nonfiction: political"
+- Jeffery Sachs
 ---

-***Common Wealth: Economics for a Crowded Planet* by Jeffery Sachs.
-2008.**

 Jeffery Sachs is an awesome guy; he’s the director of The Earth Institute at Columbia University and a special adviser to UN  Secretary-General Ban Ki-Moon.
 I first came upon his writings when I was doing Model UN in high school, and I found that Sachs could easily link clear explanations of global issues with actionable policy recommendations. *Common Wealth* certainly fits this description as well.